coraharmonica/blisscribe/readme.md

 Then cd into bliss_app and run these prompts:

-> manage.py makemigrations
+> python manage.py makemigrations

-> manage.py migrate
+> python manage.py migrate

 If all files have been migrated then run the final prompt:

-> manage.py runserver
+> python manage.py runserver

 If the server connects properly you'll see a web address in command line.
 Go to the address and visit the 'translate' section of the Blisscribe website to translate using the interface.